0xnomy/school-information-system-in-cpp-using-stucture/README.md

 # CSassignments
-This repository contains my computer science assignments and I will be actively updating it with my latest assignments.
+This repository contains my computer science assignments and I will be actively updating it with my latest OOP using C++ assignments.
 Stay tuned for more!

-Assignments 1 contains the Implementation of a structure-based Academic Information System.
+Assignments #1 contains the Implementation of a structure-based Academic Information System in C++